STAGE

 Anna Hanselmann is a lyricist and musical writer for S.T.A.G.E.
 She graduated in 1985 from the University of Nebraska -Lincoln with a Bachelor of Music in Vocal Performance.
 While attending UNL, Anna enjoyed a four-year membership in the Scarlet and Cream Singers.

 From 1995-1997 she was the director of Ogallala's long-running Front Street Review.
-Anna Hanselmann is married with two daughters, and five grandchildren.
-She is a private voice and piano teacher, and enjoys working with students to discover their musical potential.
+Anna Hanselmann is married with two daughters, and six grandchildren.
+She has been a private voice and piano teacher, and enjoys working with students to discover their musical potential.

 Picture